Piano & a Microphone, 1983 – Prince (Album Review)

 Our first glimpse into Prince’s acclaimed vault of unreleased gems is Piano & a Microphone, 1983, a set of piano demos from the time when Prince was arguably at his creative peak.
 But those expecting to hear the hidden Purple Rain or a spot-on piano version of “Take Me with U” will be disappointed.

 Granted, there are unheard-of demos on here (“Wednesday,” “Cold Coffee & Cocaine,” “Why the Butterflies”), but you won’t hear Prince’s LM-1 drum machine on any song, nor will you be able to imagine what these songs would have sounded like with a proper band accompaniment.
-This album is really a fly-on-the-wall glimpse at Prince ad-libbing on the piano; we hear him hitting the pedals heard, sniffing and grunting.
+Piano & a Microphone is really a fly-on-the-wall glimpse at Prince ad-libbing on the piano; we hear him hitting the pedals heard, sniffing and grunting.
 At times, it’s marvelous, and at times a little too much.

 The album opens with a piano version of the popular B-side “17 Days,” which is hard to recognize until Prince starts singing.
 Equally myopic are his versions of “Purple Rain” and “International Lover,” which are jazzed-up interpretations of the real thing.
 “Purple Rain” is unrecognizable.
 “Strange Relationship” is quirky but recognizable; it’s hard to believe he held that song in his back pocket for three years.
 “Cold Coffee & Cocaine” features Prince in his Morris Day voice; it was probably earmarked as a Time track at one time.